Trial continues after ex-officer accused of killing Georgia man takes stand

-WOODBINE, Ga. - A Camden County jury will soon begin deliberating the manslaughter and other charges against a former Kingsland police officer accused of fatally shooting an unarmed Georgia man.
+WOODBINE, Ga. - A Camden County jury began deliberating manslaughter charges against a former Kingsland police officer on Thursday afternoon.
+Zechariah Presley is accused of killing an unarmed man during an alternation after a traffic stop in June 2018.

-Zechariah Presley is on trial in the shooting death of Tony Green after a traffic stop on June 20, 2018.
-He was fired from his job and indicted by a Camden County grand jury after evidence showed Green was unarmed.
+Presley is not contesting that he shot and killed Tony Green, but contends he fired in self-defense.
+Presley was fired from his job and indicted by a Camden County grand jury after evidence showed Green was unarmed.

-The Georgia Bureau of Investigation concluded Green was running away when the officer opened fire.
+The Georgia Bureau of Investigation concluded Green was running away when Presley opened fire.

-Presley testified Wednesday that he feared for his life after a struggle in which Green grabbed for the officer's Taser gun.
+Presley testified Wednesday that he feared for his life after a struggle in which Green grabbed for the officer's Taser.

-Defense attorney Adrienne Browning told jurors Thursday that investigators spent hours second-guessing Presley's split-second decision to shoot a man he perceived as a deadly threat.
+Defense attorney Adrienne Browning told jurors in his closing argument that investigators spent hours second-guessing Presley's split-second decision to shoot a man he perceived as a deadly threat.

-Closing arguments were to begin in the afternoon and the jury of eight men and six women (including alternates) was expected to begin deliberating on the case before the end of the day.
+"What was actually in Tony Green's hand though that night doesn’t matter.
+It doesn’t," Browning said.
+"What matters is what Zechariah believed (it) to be at the time."

+"Had Tony Green done one thing right that night -- didn’t go back to his car, gave up, stopped resisting even after he committed felony obstruction of a police officer, obstruction with violence.
+If he had done one thing right, this officer would be prosecuting him."

+In the state's closing argument, a prosecutor said Presley had 474 days from the shooting to the beginning of the trial to script his story to match the law.

+"You don't have to like Tony Green to think Tony Green acted right," the prosecutor told the jury before they began deliberations.
+At 5:40 p.m., the trial was recessed and would reconvene Friday morning.

 Presley is facing three charges: voluntary manslaughter, involuntary manslaughter and violation of oath.
-If convicted of voluntary manslaughter, he could face between one and 20 years in prison.
+Under Georgia law, voluntary manslaughter is a felony punishable by one to 20 years in prison.

+Tony Green's father, Wayne Anderson, is sat in the first row of the courtroom waiting for the verdict.

+"The only thing he (Presley) thought about was his two children and getting home to his two sons," Anderson said.
+"Well, my son won’t be able to go home to his (boys), and that was very emotional for me."

 Wednesday's testimony